forestgrape/coronavirus/immune_system.md

 Checking these conditions is called training.

-##### How Training works
-[in work, to be completed and to be checked]
-1. In the __bone marrow__ continuously new immune cell arise from stem cells.
-A certain class of immune cells with different binding capabilities moves to the thymus and these are called Thymus cell (T cells).
-2. In the __thymus__ it is checked if the selected cell bind to self substances:
-   * If the cell binds self substances => harmful since the own body is attacked => trigger cell death (if these goes wrong an autoimmune disease can result)
-   * If the cell does *not* bind self => The cell is not attack self and thus not harmful => send the cell to the lymph nodes.
-3. In the __lymph nodes__ the cells are exposed to foreign substances.
-If a cell binds to unknown and harmful substances the cell is useful.

 <!--
 3. Unwanted things or things reaching end of life are disassembled (e.g. SARS-Cov-2 infected cells usually die)